jonas-jansen/jonas-jansen.github.io/_pages/about.md

 nav_order: 1
 ---

-I am a post-doctor in mathematics at Lunds Universitet.
+I am a post-doctor in mathematics at the LTH at Lunds Universitet.
 I received my Ph.D. in mathematics from Universität Bonn in 2022, supervised by Juan J. L. Velázquez.

-My research focuses on the study of PDEs arising from  asymptotic models in fluid dynamics.
-Mainly, I study thin-film models in various geometries and rheologies.
+My research focuses on the study of nonlinear PDEs arising from asymptotic models in fluid dynamics describing the dynamical behaviour of free interfaces.
+Mainly, I am working on thin-film models in various geometries, rheologies and considering different physical effects.
+My main interests include:

+- the modelling of physically relevant situations in various scaling limits
+- the analysis of stationary states and emerging patterns
+- the analysis of stability and instability phenonema and the long-time behaviour of solutions
+- modulating fronts and amplitude equations
+- questions on existence and uniqueness of classical and weak solutions

+In more detail, I am currently working on emerging patterns for the thermocapillary Bénard-Marangoni problem.
+Furthermore, I work on the non-Newtonian classical thin-film equation.
+In the past, I have also worked on stochastic homogenisation in perforated domains.